lukmanr/CLVPipelines/README.md

 The training and deployment pipeline uses historical sales transactions data to train and optionally deploy a machine learning regression model.
 The model is trained to predict a total value of future purchases in a given timeframe, based on a history of previous purchases.
 For more information about modeling for customer lifetime value prediction refer to previous articles in [the series](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro).

-The below diagram depicts the workflow implemented by training and deployment pipeline.
+The below diagram depicts the workflow implemented by the training and deployment pipeline.

 #### Training and deployment workflow